LoRyder1/LoRyder1.github.io/unit1_projects/mongodb.md

 A database shard is a horizontal partition of data in a database or search engine.
 Each individual partition is referred to as a shard or database shard.
 Each shard is held on a separate database server instance, to spread load.

+Express.js

+- express.js is a node.js web application server framework, designed for building single-page, multi-page, and hybrid web applications.
+It is the de facto standard server framework for node.js.
+It was inspired by Sinatra meaning that it is relatively minimal with many features available as plugins